andyfangdz/checklists/README.md

 Adding a new aircraft should be very straightforward: just copy and rename an existing aircraft directory within `src`, and modify the HTML as desired.
 When running Make, the corresponding PDF will automatically be generated.

+This project is cross-platform compatible and works on macOS, Linux, and Windows (with MSYS2/MinGW or WSL).

 Optionally, for the purposes of viewing changes to generated PDFs, consider [diff-pdf](https://vslavik.github.io/diff-pdf/).